thothinnovations/placeholder-framework-integration/README.md

 ## Work in Progress

-#### A VS Code extension which provides advanced navigation and refactoring tools for Stoner Framework projects
+#### A VS Code extension which provides advanced navigation and refactoring tools for `stoner-framework` projects

 ______________________________________